rust-lang/blog.rust-lang.org/posts/2020-12-18-rustdoc-new-contributors.md

 Rustdoc builds the documentation for a Rust crate.
 It ships with your Rust compiler and it is invoked with `cargo doc`.

-rustdoc is not to be confused with docs.rs (even though docs.rs is using rustdoc!): docs.rs is the website hosting the documentation for Rust crates and it's a separate entity with different stewardship (some contributors share their work among these two projects).
+Rustdoc is not to be confused with docs.rs (even though docs.rs is using rustdoc!): docs.rs is the website hosting the documentation for Rust crates and it's a separate entity with different stewardship (some contributors share their work among these two projects).

 ## Why is `rustdoc` important?